Electrode-iOS/ELHybridWeb/platformAPI.md

 ## NativeBridge.navigation Object ##

+The native navigation API enables web apps to push and pop native views on and off of the native navigation stack via `animateForward()` and `animateBackward()` calls.
+Calls to these methods do not afffect web history state which allows the web application to have complete control over loading the page's state.

 #### animateForward()

 Trigger a native push navigation transition.
 Pushes a new web view controller on to the web view controller's navigation stack with the existing web view. `animateForward` hides the web view in order to allow the web app to show the view when it has completed loading its state.
 The web view will remain hidden until `view.show()` is called.
 This method does not affect web view history.